Content Map Terms

 Emotional and Social Development, Ages 15 to 18 Years

-Older teens may seem mature at times, but they often will still have periods of childish behaviour.
-Those who have not yet established a personal identity and sense of independence may try defining themselves through rebellious or difficult behaviour.
-Teens learn about themselves through expanding their relationships beyond close same-sex friendships and through finding out about different world views and lifestyles.
+Older teens may seem mature at times, but they often will have times when they are not.
+Those who haven't yet established their own identity and sense of independence may try defining themselves through rebellious or difficult behaviour.

-In a natural step from childhood to adulthood, teens begin to seek intimate relationships, which become an important part of their identity.
-Some teens' emotional investment in such relationships is immense, which makes them vulnerable.
+Teens are thinking about their own sexuality.
+They start to seek intimate relationships, which become an important part of their identity.
+Some teens' emotional investment in such relationships is immense.
+This makes them vulnerable.
 Parents can help by recognizing when relationships are getting more intense and by talking openly, without judgment, about the possible future effects.

 Credits